 - 3.3 A desk based archaeological assessment was undertaken of the site by CgMs in October 2004.
 The study did not identify any statutorily protected sites within the assessed area. - 3.4 The report concluded that there is a low potential for evidence on site dating to the Prehistoric, Saxon/early Medieval or Medieval periods.
 However there is a moderate potential for the presence of stray finds dating to the Roman period.
-It concluded that no overriding archaeological constraints are identified which would prevent the allocation of the site for housing. - 3.5 In August 2013 a preliminary targeted field evaluation was undertaken of the site.
+It concluded that no overriding archaeological constraints are identified which will prevent the allocation of the site for housing. - 3.5 In August 2013 a preliminary targeted field evaluation was undertaken of the site.
 No significant archaeological features or artefacts were present in the trenches and no features which could be related to geophysical anomalies were found.
 The natural soil sequence was recorded in all the trenches and no modern disturbance was observed.
-The Historic Environment Advisor at the County Council has advised that further limited archaeological field evaluation should be undertaken to inform the detailed design of the site (i.e. at the planning application stage), to determine what, if any, mitigation is required.
+The Historic Environment Advisor at the County Council has advised that further limited archaeological field evaluation should be undertaken to inform the detailed design of the site (i.e. at the planning application stage), to determine what, if any, mitigation is required. - 3.6 The nearby hamlet of Piccotts End is designated as a Conservation Area and, taking account of the local topography, Marchmont Farm sits within the wider setting of this designated heritage asset.
+Development of the site will therefore need to consider form, layout and design to ensure the proposal does not have a negative impact on the setting of this Conservation Area.
+A Heritage Statement should be prepared and submitted with any planning application to identify any impacts and appropriate mitigation and to inform detailed design of the site.